claynaut/citrushack2022-webdev-workshop/README.md

 ## What is Next.js?

-Next.js is an open-source web development framework built on top of Node.js enabling React based web applications functionalities such as server-side rendering and generating static websites. ([Wikipedia](https://en.wikipedia.org/wiki/Next.js))
+Next.js is an open-source web development framework built on top of Node.js enabling React-based web app functionalities such as server-side rendering and generating static websites. ([Wikipedia](https://en.wikipedia.org/wiki/Next.js))

 Essentially, Next.js is a React framework that extends the features of a basic React app to improve performance and provide a seamless setup.